TeachBooks/mirror_teachbook_manual/book/workflows/edit_book.md

 (or the environment in which you have installed the TeachBooks package)

 Then we can build the book locally.
-Make sure you are in the right repositery in VS code and type the folloing command:
+Make sure you are in the right repository in VS code and type the folloing command:

 `jupyter-book build book`